 How to create an action plan with Wrike

 Using project management tools helps to organize your action plan visually.
-With software like Wrike, you can easily input your project resources, requirements, and timelines and track your progress throughout the project.
+Using software like Wrike, you can easily input your project resources, requirements, and timelines and track your progress throughout the project.

-Wrike's action plan template helps you take control of your task management, providing sample folders to organize tasks, a calendar for project scheduling, and prebuilt dashboards for monitoring progress.
+One of the best ways to jumpstart your action plan is to use our pre-built action plan template that helps you take control of your task management by providing sample folders to organize tasks, a calendar for project scheduling, and prebuilt dashboards for monitoring progress.
 All you have to do is add your tasks and due dates to get a complete overview of project work.

-Are you ready to develop action plans and track your progress while executing projects?
-Wrike makes it easy to plan, execute, and ensure success, even while you're on the go.
-Get started with a two-week free trial today.
+If you’re ready to develop action plans and track your progress while executing projects better, you need Wrike.
+We make it easy to plan, execute, and ensure success, even when you’re on the go.
+Click here to start your free two-week trial and kick off your action plan today.